 - Ulcerative colitis

 Uveitis can affect one or both eyes.
+Symptoms depend on which part of the uvea is inflamed.
 Symptoms may develop rapidly and can include:

 Exams and Tests

 The health care provider will take a complete medical history and do an eye exam.
 Lab tests may be done to rule out infection or a weak immune system.